Helene Kindberg

 Helene Kindberg (born 13 January 1998) is a Danish handball player who plays for Danish team Team Esbjerg and the Danish national team.

 She was elected as the Best Right back in the Danish Women's Handball League in 2019/20.

 Career

 Kindberg started her senior career at FC Midtjylland in 2017, where she was the back-up to Louise Burgaard.
 After one season she transferred to local rivals Silkeborg-Voel KFUM, where she once again was a rotational player, this time sharing playing time with the German Susann Müller.
 After she left the club, Kindberg became the first choice and since became one of the best players for the club.

 In 2020 she was selected for the Danish national team, but less than a month later she was sidelined with a cruciate ligament injury for more than a year.

 She wasn't in national team contention before 2024, where she debuted in a friendly match against Japan.

-In 2023 she signed for København Håndbold on a two year contract.
+In 2023 she signed for København Håndbold on a two-year contract.

-In 2024 she played at her first major tournament, where she acted mainly as a backup.
+In 2024 she played at her first major international tournament at the 2024 European Championship, where she acted mainly as a backup.
 Here Denmark came second.

+At the 2025 World Women's Handball Championship Denmark went out in the quarterfinal to France after winning all matches in the group stages.
+The Danish team was affected by a lot of players missing the tournament including goalkeepers Sandra Toft and Althea Reinhardt and pivots Sarah Iversen and Rikke Iversen.
+This was the first time since 2019 that Denmark left a major international tournament without any medals.